Intervention

 Our Phonic programme, Unlocking Letters and Sounds has a tailored intervention package which is followed when required.

 At Westhaven we recognise that some learners may need more specific interventions due to their EHCP provision, their individual need, or for additional support in times of crisis.
-Mrs Philpott offers bespoke interventions to learners who may need support that differs from group sessions being offered.
+Westhaven offers bespoke interventions to learners who may need support that differs from group sessions being offered.
 This can range from daily check in’s, to being met off the bus each morning to help regulate before starting lessons, or for additional support around anxiety or friendships.

 The length and time that 1-1 intervention is offered differs from learner to learner.